Tadukoo/TadukooBukkitExperiments/README.md

 Recent Updates
 ----------
-In the future, the newest updates will be listed here.

-For a full listing of updates, check the wiki, specifically [this page] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin History).
+This is only the newest 5 updates, for a full listing of updates, check the wiki, specifically [this page] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin History).

+Alpha 0.1.0.9
+* Added /day
+    * Sets the time to day.
+* Added /night
+    * Sets the time to night.
+* /time day improved
+    * Now sets the time to 0 instead of 12000.

+Alpha 0.1.0.8
+* Changed enabled and disabled messages a bit.

+Alpha 0.1.0.7
+* Re-disabled Player join motd.
+* Added Color Codes.

+Alpha 0.1.0.6
+* Re-enabled Player join motd.

+Alpha 0.1.0.5
+* Added /timer
+    * Counts down from 3, then says "GO!".

 Wiki
 ----------